cspotcode/bomb-rush-cyberfunk-modding/README.md

 Patch file is [patch.patch](./patch.patch)
 Apply those code changes to the `Scripts` subdirectory.

-TODO explain this better
+TODO explain this better, tools can apply the patch automatically.

 ## Create `SkateInEditor` scene

 We need to load one additional `MonoBehaviour` to complete the bootstrapping process.

 Make a new Scene `SkateInEditor` with a single empty gameobject with the `SkateInEditor` script attached.

 *We could alternatively add this GameObject to the core or Bootstrap scenes, but I like to avoid modifying them*

-### Viewing changes in Beyond Compare

-If you have a pristine (unmodified) rip from AssetRipper alongside your modified rip, you can use a diffing tool to see which scripts were modified.

-In Beyond Compare 4, choose folder compare, compare the Assets/Scripts directories, and for "Filters" put: `-*.meta`

 ## Open scenes